wokuno/paco-github-runner/README.md

 ## Systemd Services

-The installation creates systemd services for each runner:
+The installation creates systemd services for each runner plus a target for managing them as a group:

+**Individual Services:**
 - `github-runner-paco-1.service`
 - `github-runner-paco-2.service`
 - `github-runner-paco-N.service` (based on your selection)

+**Group Target:**
+- `github-runner-paco.target` - Controls all runners as a single unit

 Services are configured with:
 - Automatic restart on failure